 In normal circumstances, discussing matters of tax is rarely any business owner’s favourite subject.
-However, over the next few months, HMRC will be the single largest source of support available to businesses and the self-employed as all parties continue to feel the impact of coronavirus and a lockdown on movement in the UK.
+However, since March HMRC has been the single largest source of support available to businesses and the self-employed as coronavirus has increasingly impacted the UK economy.

-So what are the options to do so?
+So what are the options in place now?

-While the finer, practical details of the scheme are still being finalised, staff must be “furloughed” or temporarily laid off to be covered.
+Staff must be “furloughed” or temporarily laid off for a minimum period of three weeks to be covered.
 This means that the staff cannot continue to work for the business and must be notified of their change in status, which remains subject to employment law.

-You can find guidance to claim for wage costs through the Coronavirus Job Retention Scheme on the GOV.UK website by clicking here.
+You can find guidance on the Coronavirus Job Retention Bonus on the GOV.UK website by clicking here.

-Expected to be operational by June 2020, this scheme will be open to the self-employed and members of partnerships, providing a taxable grant worth 80% of personal trading profits up to a maximum of £2,500 per month for at least the next three months.
+The second instalment of this scheme is open to the self-employed and members of partnerships, providing a taxable grant worth 70% of personal trading profits up to a maximum of £6,570 for three months.
 This will be particularly relevant where a business uses subcontractors or freelancers as it will provide those suppliers with support whilst the business’ cash flow is tight.

-To be eligible profit must make up more than half of the individuals taxable income and a self-assessment tax return for the 2018-19 tax year, must be submitted.
+To be eligible profit must make up more than half of the individuals taxable income and a self-assessment tax return for the 2018-19 tax year, must have been submitted by 23 April 2020.
 Trading must also have continued to the current tax year and ultimately have lost profits due to COVID-19.

 The SEISS will apply to those with average taxable profits of less than £50,000 over the last three tax years or with trading profits less than £50,000 last year.

-For Income Tax Self-Assessment, payments due on the 31 July 2020 may be deferred until 31 January 2021.
+For Income Tax Self-Assessment, payments on account due on the 31 July 2020 are now able to be deferred until 31 January 2021.

-For any VAT which was due before 20 March 2020, PAYE/NIC or corporation tax HMRC is offering support through its existing TTP arrangement scheme.
+For any VAT which was due before 20 March 2020 or after 30 June 2020, PAYE/NIC or corporation tax, HMRC is offering support through its existing TTP arrangement scheme.

-Businesses with fewer than 250 employees (as of 28 February 2020) can reclaim SSP for up to 14 days per employee as long as their absence is due to COVID-19, be it because they have symptoms themselves, in their household, are vulnerable or caring for others with symptoms.
-SSP should be paid to staff (and can be reclaimed) from day one of the absence.
+Businesses with fewer than 250 employees (as of 28 February 2020) can reclaim SSP for up to 14 days per employee as long as their absence is due to COVID-19, be it because they have symptoms themselves, in their household, or have been advised to self-isolate by the NHS or another public health body.